kubernetes/kubernetes/docs/proposals/sysctl.md

 on `PodSecurityPolicy` objects to customize the allowed sysctls.

-**Note**: This does not override the whitelist on the nodes.
+**Note**: This does not override the whitelist or the *allowed unsafe sysctls* on the nodes.
 They still apply.
 This only changes admission of pods in the apiserver.
+Pods can still fail to launch due to failed admission on the kubelet.

 #### Alternative 2: SysctlPolicy